DavorDobrota/C-Coil/README.md

 pip install .
 ```

-#### Using the Python module in Matlab
+#### Using the Python module in MATLAB
-After building the Python module, no further steps should be required to use it from Matlab.
+After building the Python module, no further steps should be required to use it from MATLAB.
+Make sure you open MATLAB from the virtual environment if you are using it.
-See the Matlab examples for extra information on using the Python module within Matlab.
+See the MATLAB examples for extra information on using the Python module within MATLAB.

 #### Important notes